vict01/Selenium-Jasmine_LoginUsingGoogleAccount/README.md

 ### In each folder corresponding to each page or view there are:
 * A class of constants: which mainly includes the names, selectors and test data corresponding to that page.
-* A class of POs (Page Objects) or Elements: that includes the webEments of that page.
+* A class of Elements: that includes the webEments of that page.
-* A class of helpers or methods: that includes the specific methods of that page.
+* A class of methods: that includes the specific methods of that page.

 ### Within testing-framework/components:
-* Base page helper: Includes methods that are common to all classes (pages).
+* Base-page.methods: Includes methods that are common to all classes (pages).
 All the helper classes, of all the pages of the application extend from this.

-* Expectations helper: This class includes the main verifications in a generic way, using this class the specific verifications of each page are created.
+* expectation.methods: This class includes the main verifications in a generic way, using this class the specific verifications of each page are created.

-* HTML helper: Includes HTML tags and attribute names.
+* html.methods: Includes HTML tags and attribute names.

-* Logger helper: Includes the logger.
+* logger.methods: Includes the logger.

-* Page helper: It contains specific methods that manipulate the page or the browser itself.
+* page.methods: It contains specific methods that manipulate the page or the browser itself.

 * test-suites Includes the tests to be executed.

-* Wait helper: Includes methods where expected.
+* wait.methods: Includes methods where expected.

 ### Within testing-framework/page-object/common_page:
 * Includes common methods, elements and properties for all pages.

-### Within testing-framework/page-object/feedback_page:
+### Within testing-framework/page-object/gbhqatest-page:
-* Includes methods, elements and properties of the page to be tested.
+* Includes methods, elements and properties of the page to be tested after successful log in.

+### Within testing-framework/page-object/google-page:
+* Includes methods, elements and properties of the page to test the login process.

 ### Within testing-framework/page-object/home_page:
 * Includes methods, elements and properties of the home page.

 ### Within testing-framework/tests:
-* Includes the names of the different test suites to be executed.
+* Includes the names of the test to be executed.
-* happyPath.spec.js and negativeTests.spec.js

 ## Test Scope and explanation:
 ```
-* happyPath.spec.js => Test in which all mandatory fields are filled out and the form is sent successfully.
-During this process each step is validated.
+* loginTest.spec.js => Test in which we log into the webpage successfully.

-* negativeTests.spec.js => Test in which we try to send feedback without indicating any message.
 During this process each step is validated.
 ```

 ## Requirements Installation: